-Build stores the created packages below home/abuild/rpmbuild/ in the build environment.
+Build stores the created packages below usr/src/packages/ in the build environment.

 On dual-architecture machines, packages for the other supported architecture can be built by running the build script inside an architecture selector.
-On Intel 64/AMD64, the selector is called linux32, on IBM POWER this is ppc32, and on IBM Z the selector is called s390x.
+On x86_64, the selector is called linux32, on ppc64 this is ppc32, and on s390x the selector is called s390.
 The same build environment cannot be reused for different architectures unless it is reinitialized with build's --clean option.
 See the build(1) manual page for further information.

-Note: Building external modules
+Note: Building External Modules

-For building external modules, you need to have both the kernel-source and kernel-source and kernel-source and kernel-source macro specifies the kernel-syms package, which pulls in the kernel-source package and the kernel-syms packages because of its dependency on them.
-Without the kernel-syms package the module build can still succeed depending on how you do the build, but the resulting modules will have module symbol versions disabled.
+For building external modules, you need to have both the kernel-source and kernel- < flavor > -devel packages installed in the build environment.
+The BuildRequires line in spec files takes care of this: the %kernel_module_package_buildreqs macro specifies the kernel-syms package, which pulls in the kernel-source package and the kernel- < flavor > -devel packages because of its dependency on them.
+Note that without the kernel-syms the module build can still succeed depending on how you do the build, but the resulting modules will have module symbol versions disabled.
 Kernel Module Packages without module symbol versions will appear to match any kernel although in fact they do not.
 This can easily lead to very hard-to-diagnose system malfunctions.